 <meta name="robots" content="noindex, nofollow"> <meta name="st:robots" content="follow, index">

-This example tells other crawlers not to index or follow links from the page, but allows Swiftype's crawler to index and follow links.
+This example tells other crawlers not to index or follow links from the page, but allows the Site Search Crawler to index and follow links.

 When any meta name of